Freeman Dyson: Dyson sphere

 In 1960 Dyson wrote a short paper for the journal Science titled "Search for Artificial Stellar Sources of Infrared Radiation".
 In it he speculated that a technologically advanced extraterrestrial civilization might surround its native star with artificial structures to maximize the capture of the star's energy.
-Eventually the civilization would enclose the star, intercepting electromagnetic radiation with wavelengths from visible light downward and radiating waste heat outward as infrared radiation.
+Eventually, the civilization would enclose the star, intercepting electromagnetic radiation with wavelengths from visible light downward and radiating waste heat outward as infrared radiation.
 One method of searching for extraterrestrial civilizations would be to look for large objects radiating in the infrared range of the electromagnetic spectrum.

 Dyson conceived that such structures would be clouds of asteroid-sized space habitats, though science fiction writers have preferred a solid structure: either way, such an artifact is often called a Dyson sphere, although Dyson used the term "shell".
 Dyson said that he used the term "artificial biosphere" in the article to mean a habitat, not a shape.
 The general concept of such an energy-transferring shell had been created decades earlier by science fiction writer Olaf Stapledon in his 1937 novel Star Maker, a source which Dyson credited publicly.

+Freeman Dyson was interviewed by Robert Wright in 2003 and the Dyson Sphere topic was broached.
+In response he stated that the paper he wrote on this concept was intended to be a joke and had nothing to do with work.
+He added that it amused him that he had become famous only for the things he didn't think were serious.
+At the time of writing, this interview is available on YouTube (here).